What is a radical prostatectomy?

 The pelvic lymph nodes are located on the side wall of the pelvis.
 Prostate cancer can spread to these lymph nodes if more aggressive or advanced.
 If there is a risk of the lymph nodes being involved, then removal of these nodes will be advised.

 Preparation for Radical Prostatectomy

 Preparation for the procedure includes learning about the pelvic floor and pelvic floor exercises.
 This usually involves an appointment with a continence nurse.
 A pre-operative appointment will usually be made to meet with your anaesthetist.
 Pre-operative blood and urine tests will be arranged.
-An enema will be provided for use either the night before, or the day of surgery – if advised by your urologist.

 What to expect afterwards